Dell EMC Unity: Technology and Architecture

 The Dell EMC Unity product line includes the hybrid (flash + HDD) 300/400/500/600 models, the all-flash 300F/400F/500F/600F models, and the Dell EMC Unity VSA virtual appliance deployable on vSphere.
 The basic enclosure for the hybrid and all-flash models is a 2U box with 25-2.5-inch drive slit expansion trays, called a Disk Processor Enclosure (DPE).
 A 15-drive 3.5-inch hybrid DPE variant is also available.
 Additional storage can be added using disk-array enclosures (DAEs), available in 2U 2.5-inch 25-drive, 3U 3.5-inch 15-drive and 3U 2.5-inch 80-drive configurations.

 The first four drives in a Dell EMC Unity DPE are system drives that contain the Dell EMC Unity OE (Operating Environment).
 Any remaining drive space is available for storage pools, with a minimum configuration of five drives for the 300/400/500/600 models, and six drives for the 350/450/550/650 models (including the four system drives).
 The drive bays are accessible from the front of the rack.
 The storage processors (SPs), optical/twinex network ports, 10 Gb Base-T RJ45 ports, power supplies, IO module slots, backend SAS ports, management port and service port can be found in the rear of the DPE.
-The IO modules are configurable, supporting configurations that include 4 port 16GB Fiber Channel, 10GbE Base-T, 1GbE Base-T, 2 port 10GbE Optical (SFP+ and Twinax), 4 port 10GbE Optical (SFP+ and Twinax) and 12Gb SAS for backend expansion (Only for Dell EMC Unity 500 and 600).
+The IO modules are configurable, supporting configurations that include 4 port 16 GB Fiber Channel, 10GbE Base-T, 1GbE Base-T, 2 port 10GbE Optical (SFP+ and Twinax), 4 port 10GbE Optical (SFP+ and Twinax) and 12 Gb SAS for backend expansion (Only for Dell EMC Unity 500 and 600).
 Dell EMC Unity supports Active Twinax cables only – there is no support for passive Twinax.

 Dell EMC Unity SPs contain a built-in battery backup unit (BBU) that will supply power to the SP long enough to dump cache contents into an M.2 SSD.
 This cached content can be restored once power is restored or a malfunctioning SP is replaced.
 Each M.2 SSD also contains Dell EMC Unity OE boot image.